espidev/Algorithms/algorithms/data_structures.md

 * Use when you need bitmask but the number is too large (>64 digits)
 * Make a map that contains every possibility of a ull key
 * Each subsequent key is 1 more digit right (for right index), and 1 more digit right (for left index)

+## Mo's Algorithm
+* Range queries, where the queries are used to preprocess solutions.
+* Sort the queries
+* Maintain L and R pointer

 ## Shoelace Theorem